alexsosn/iOS_ML/README.md

 There are many curated lists of pre-trained neural networks in Core ML format: [\[1\]](https://github.com/SwiftBrain/awesome-CoreML-models), [\[2\]](https://github.com/cocoa-ai/ModelZoo), [\[3\]](https://github.com/likedan/Awesome-CoreML-Models).

+Core ML currently doesn't support training models, but still, you can replace model by downloading a new one from a server in runtime.
+[Here is a demo](https://github.com/zedge/DynamicCoreML) of how to do it.
+It uses generator part of MNIST GAN as Core ML model.

 # <a name="gpmll"/>General-Purpose Machine Learning Libraries